ckeditor/ckeditor5/docs/updating/update-to-40.md

 #### Unlinked comment threads and UX/UI changes

 The comment thread's **resolved** state has been separated from the **unlinked** state.
 Thread is **resolved** when manually resolved by the user.
-Thread is **unlinked** when the related content in the editor was removed.
+A thread is **unlinked** when the related content in the editor has been removed.
 Earlier, these actions were treated as the same.
 Both actions still put the comment thread inside the comments archive.
 This new approach is reflected in the comments archive UI and UX.
 Notably, an unlinked comment thread can be further resolved and reopened, while inside the comments archive.
 Additionally, an unlinked comment thread has a gray header color to differentiate it from a resolved comment thread.

-The new approach has impact on how revision history (or loading legacy document data) works.
+The new approach has an impact on how revision history (or loading legacy document data) works.
 Now, **resolved** comment threads will stay in the comments archive after restoring a revision.
 However, **unlinked** comment threads will be restored together with the document data.

 #### New `CommentThread#unlinkedAt` property

 A new property -- {@link module:comments/comments/commentsrepository~CommentThread#unlinkedAt `CommentThread#unlinkedAt`} -- has been introduced.
-If your integration saves comment threads data in your system, make sure to update your code, so it saves the new property, and returns it together with other `CommentThread` data.
+If your integration saves comment threads data in your system, make sure to update your code, so it saves the new property and returns it together with other `CommentThread` data.

 #### Changes impacting custom features